Does the IRS Let You Deduct Travel Expenses? What Is the Business Travel Expense Deduction?Business Taxes

-Some of the most common questions we get at Allec CPA are about tax deductions for travel expenses: “Can I claim travel on my tax return?
+Some of the most common tax questions I get are about deductions for travel expenses: “Can I claim travel on my tax return?
 What are deductible travel expenses?
 Can you name for me some examples of travel-related expenses that are deductible?
 What about meals I eat on travel — are those deductible too?”

 To start this conversation, let’s go over a list of some common travel deductions.